nextcloud/documentation/developer_manual/app/info.rst

 ========
 **Required**: Defines minimum and maximum versions of the Nextcloud core.
 In case undefined the values will be taken from the tag `requiremin`_.

-.. note:: Currently this tag is also used to check for the nextcloud version number.
+.. note:: Currently this tag is also used to check for the Nextcloud version number.
           Thereby the following "translation" is made:

           * ownCloud 9.0 matches Nextcloud 9